GroundBuilder/landscapequiz/README.md

 ### Fixed / Solved

 - Image didn't come up in the beginning. change the source of the image, cause in the beginning the image was created in style.css, but then it was greated inside game.html page.
-- The quiz started at the same place everytime.
-So fixed a random number.
-And after that added +1 to math, cause the quiz id starts with 1.
+- Image did not disapear when a new image was showing, instead it piled down on the screen.
+Fix it whit correct innerHtml.

 ### Still existing

-- The `innerHTML` is building up more and more pictures.
-Not time to find where to place the `remove()` function.
+- None

 ## Deployment
 ***
 ### Version Control
-The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘landscapequiz’.
+The site was created using the Gitpod editor and pushed to github to the remote repository ‘landscapequiz’.

 The following git commands were used throughout development to push code to the remote repo: